 How do I optimize my profile?

-Choose a definitive name, do not change it.
+Choose a definitive name and do not change it.
 You’d risk to confuse other users, otherwise.
+Kind of like the main domain name of your site.
 It could be your own name or the name of your site, but also the name of your company, of a product or a brand or hashtag you are using.
 It immediately indicates to followers which hashtags are used to talk about you.
-Also include the link (clickable URL) to your site.
+Upload all the imagery including the profile pic and the cover image.
+Also include the link (clickable URL) to your site within your profile.

 How do I customize the background?